 - C. "Customer" means an individual who purchases, applies to purchase, or is solicited to purchase insurance products primarily for personal, family or household purposes. - D. "Depository institution" means a bank or savings association.
-The term depository institution does not include an insurance company. - E. "Insured" means the party named on a policy or certificate as the individual with legal rights to the benefits provided by such policy.
+The term depository institution does not include an insurance company. - E. "Health Insurance Lead Generator" means a[n]y entity that engages in any of the following activities:. - (1) Publicizes the availability of what is, or what purports to be, an health insurance product or service that the entity is not licensed to sell directly to consumers; - (2) Identifies consumer who may want to learn more about an health insurance product; or activity.